Weapon-X6/Fortitu_DE/README.md

 ### Features

 * Allows reading blog posts
-* Allows sign up
 * Allows adding/updating/deleting posts and adding comments on posts for authenticated users
-* Implement third-party integration to login using Google
+* Allows login using Google credentials through the OAuth 2.0 protocol
 * Use [Markdown](https://www.markdownguide.org/basic-syntax/) instead of html tags to format the blog posts when adding

 ### Installation